Environment

 (upstream)

-26.7 29.9 ※2 Calculated from ton-kilometers of transportation for purchased raw materials and ton-kilometers of transportation for delivered products for which the company is the consignor; Calculated using the method prescribed under the reporting and disclosure system
+26.7 29.9 ※2 Calculated from ton-kilometers of transportation for purchased raw materials and ton-kilometers of transportation for delivered products for which NOF is the consignor; Calculated using the method prescribed under the reporting and disclosure system

 5) Waste generated